Part 6 of Daniel's Messianic Prophecy

 In Leviticus 25, we learn of a seven year cycle which has come to be known as a sabbatical cycle.
 The Sons of Israel sowed and reaped in the Promised Land for six years but in the seventh year the land rested.
 That seventh year was dubbed a sabbatical year.

 The weeks in Daniel’s Messianic prophecy were understood by the ancient Jews to be sabbatical cycles.
 Moreover, the ancient Jews tried to interpret Daniel’s Messianic prophecy in terms of sabbatical cycles.

 Ben Zion Wacholder is a scholar who for many years was a professor at the Hebrew Union College-Jewish Institute of Religion.
 He compiled a table of sabbatical cycles based on the Julian calendar.
-For example, 540/539 BC, from early October to early October, was year one of a sabbatical cycle.
+For example, 540/539 BC, from October 1 to September 30, was year one of a sabbatical cycle.